open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a>.
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).
 If "par-requ" or "t-requ", set the lot's `.otherRequirements.requiresStaffNamesAndQualifications` to `true`.
 If "not-requ", set it to `false`.
 Otherwise, discard.

 ```xml
 <cbc:RequiredCurriculaCode listName="requirement-stage">t-requ</cbc:RequiredCurriculaCode>